Mike Elias

 Michael Elias (born December 28, 1982) is an American baseball executive.
-He is the President of Baseball Operations for the Baltimore Orioles of Major League Baseball (MLB).
+He is the president of baseball operations and general manager for the Baltimore Orioles of Major League Baseball (MLB).

 Career

 Elias graduated from Thomas Jefferson High School for Science and Technology in Alexandria, Virginia, where he was born.
 He attended Yale University, graduating in 2006.
 He played college baseball for the Yale Bulldogs as a pitcher.
 After his sophomore season, Elias required surgery to repair a torn labrum.

 After graduating from Yale, Elias became a scout for the St. Louis Cardinals in 2007.
-When the Houston Astros hired Jeff Luhnow from the Cardinals as their general manager in 2011, Elias went to Houston with him as special assistant to the GM before being hired as Scouting Director in August 2012.
-In 2016, after David Stearns was hired by the Milwaukee Brewers as their general manager, the Astros promoted Elias to fill Stearns's role as assistant general manager.
-He was given oversight of player development and minor league operations.
+When the Houston Astros hired Jeff Luhnow from the Cardinals as their general manager (GM) in 2011, Elias went to Houston with him as special assistant to the GM before being promoted to scouting director in August 2012.
+In 2016, after David Stearns was hired by the Milwaukee Brewers as their GM, the Astros promoted Elias to replace Stearns as assistant GM.
+Elias was given oversight of player development and minor league operations.

-On November 16, 2018, the Baltimore Orioles hired Elias as their general manager and executive vice president.
-Elias hired Sig Mejdal from the Astros as his assistant general manager to bring more extensive analytics to the Orioles.